docsforadobe/illustrator-scripting-guide/docs/scripting/printingDocuments.rst

 allows you to specify a preset to define your print job.

-When defining the properties of a ``print options`` object, you can find out which printers, PPDs, print presets, and other items are available by using the ``application`` object’s read-only “list” properties, such as the ``printer list``, ``PPD file list``, and ``print presets list`` properties.
+When defining the properties of a ``print options`` object, you can find out which printers, PPDs, print presets, and other items are available by using the ``application`` object’s read-only "list" properties, such as the ``printer list``, ``PPD file list``, and ``print presets list`` properties.